phynias/ansible-nas/README.md

 * [Transmission](https://transmissionbt.com/) - BitTorrent client (with OpenVPN if you have a supported VPN provider)
 * [Ubooquity](http://vaemendis.net/ubooquity/) - Book and comic server
 * [uTorrent](https://www.utorrent.com/) - The best torrent downloading app for beginners
+* [Varken](https://github.com/Boerderij/Varken) - aggregate data from the Plex ecosystem into InfluxDB
 * [Virtual Desktop](https://github.com/RattyDAVE/docker-ubuntu-xrdp-mate-custom) - A virtual desktop running on your NAS.
 * [Wallabag](https://wallabag.org/) - Save and classify articles.
 Read them later.
 * [Watchtower](https://github.com/v2tec/watchtower) - Monitor your Docker containers and update them if a new version is available